britzl/defold-orthographic/README.md

 ### camera.zoom_to(camera_id, zoom)
-Change the zoom level of the camera, with optional animation.
+Change the zoom level of the camera.

 **PARAMETERS**
 * ```camera_id``` (hash|url)